mine3911/MCP-Aseprite/README.md

 > [!IMPORTANT]
 >
 > **This project is under development and will be updated from time to time.**
+>
+> **The currently realized functions: basic drawing functions**

+This project is a Model Context Protocol (MCP) server for Aseprite.

+Currently, LLM can draw in Aseprite through MCP.

 ## 1、File structure